nrgpy/nrgpy/README.md

 reader.concat()
 ```

 ### Spidar files
-Spidar Vertical Profiler remote sensors generate archived csv data files.

- CSV archived in a Zip format.
+Spidar Vertical Profiler remote sensors generate archived csv data files in a Zip format.

 These can be read directly into the spidar_txt_read method.
 See the docstring in
 spidar_txt.py for more information.

 Eg.

 ``` python
 In [1]: import nrgpy